 Welcome to NIRPC

 The Northern Illinois Rifle and Pistol Club (NIRPC) is a not-for-profit club that was formed approximately 60 years ago.
 The club is managed by a group of Officers and a Board of Directors.
 The club works with Boy Scouts, 4-H, local units of government, as well as being affiliated with the National Rifle Association, Illinois State Rifle Association, and the Civilian Marksmanship Program.
 NIRPC is proud of its tradition of Community Service and Education.
 Club Membership is private and the Club maintains a limited membership.
 New members are added monthly as openings become available.
-All members must belong to the National Rifle Association.
+All members must belong to the National Rifle Association or Illinois State Rifle Association.
 Our members enjoy informal plinking and target shooting with with a variety of special competition events.
 The shooting facilities are open to Club members and invited guests on a daily basis.

 For information about joining, details are on the About page or, you may download an application below and join the NRA or ISRA and the following links: